 - New developments include chemodenervation by injection of botulinum toxin in one or more extraocular muscles.
-A Cochrane review suggested that there was no difference between botulinum toxin and surgery in the treatment of patients requiring re-treatment for esotropia or infantile esotropia.
+A Cochrane review produced mixed results and suggested that further trials were needed to compare the cost-effectiveness of this treatment compared to surgery.

 - Another approach has been to use miotic agents (eg, cholinesterase inhibitors) which reduce accommodative effort and convergence by stimulating ciliary muscle convergence.
 However, side-effects limit this use.

 - Where this is intermittent, treatment is more commonly sought by the patient or parents for cosmetic reasons than due to a visual need to realign the eyes.
 One study found that if visual acuity is of concern, surgery is best carried out between the ages of 5-8 years .